HL7/phd/src/pagecontent/BITsEnumerationObservationProfile.md

 ### Additional Enumeration Measurement Information
 There are no additional descriptive attributes that are unique to the Enumeration type of measurement.

+### Examples:

+A BITs observation example from a pulse oximeter is shown in [Device Sensor Issues](BITsDevSensor.html).
+This observation results when the pulse oximeter is having difficulty obtaining the measurement, perhaps due to motion or position of the finger in the sensor, a bad signal, etc.